 Don’t make Santa a huge focus for your family

 For some parents, pushing your children to believe in Santa may feel like lying.
 Such was the case for Sharon Montieth.
 The Montieths wanted their kids to always know that Santa was simply a fun, cultural story to enjoy, but he wasn’t a real person or a big part of their family traditions.
 Rather than instilling a belief in a jolly gift-giver, they chose to center their holiday practices around their faith.
-Try practicing these simple ways to remember the true meaning of Christmas.

 Some children will learn the truth from their friends or older siblings